nicolasguillard/Udacity-RL-nanodegree-program---Course-2-Project/README.md

 ## Run this project

-### 1. installation of the python runtime environment
+### 1. Installation of the python runtime environment
 **As of the date of availability** of this project version in Github, these instructions take up those available in the Udacity nanoprogram student knowledge base, in addition to [those provided](https://github.com/udacity/Value-based-methods) in the project description (and which present anomalies depending on the student's platform) :

 **INSTALLATION INSTRUCTIONS FOR WINDOWS/LINUX/MACOS**